ziyunli/ziyun.rocks/content/blog/2023-07-21-automatic1111/index.md

 slug = "setting-up-automatic1111"
 date = "2023-06-14T18:03:16-07:00"
 tags = ["lab notes"]
+summary = "Getting started with Stable Diffusion WebUI (A1111) and ControlNet for QR code art generation.
+Includes lessons learned on parameter tuning and why generation speed matters."
 +++

 I have been sleeping on stable diffusion for a while, but the recent [ControlNet for QR Code](https://www.reddit.com/r/StableDiffusion/comments/141hg9x/controlnet_for_qr_code/) sparked my interest again.
 So as always, I am late to the party.
 But I guess it is better late than never.